Effingham (Aden, Virginia)

 Effingham is a historic home and national historic district located at Aden, Prince William County, Virginia.
 It was built about 1777, and is a large, two-story, five-bay, Tidewater-style, frame residence set on a raised basement.
 It features a massive, exterior, brick, double chimney joined by a pent closet at each end of the structure.
 Also included in the district are a brown sandstone blacksmith shop, a smokehouse and former slaves' quarters, as well as a terraced garden that is reputed to be one of the earliest in Virginia.

 It was added to the National Register of Historic Places in 1989.
+In 2015, it was purchased and subsequently converted into a winery.